TonyXDDD/Soul-Knight/devlog.md

 * Item 1 - created a simple pause menu for the player to return to the main menu when they want to or even quit the game with out having to alt-f4

 ## 2024-09-26 - 6hr: Creating a main Menu
-* Item 1 - created a simple menu for the player
+* Item 1 - created a simple menu
+* Item 2 - This includes a Start button, Tutorial buton and an exit button

 ## 2024-09-22 - 6hr: Learning Level Transitioning
 * Item 1 - before I continued to work on my game mechanic i thought it might be important to learn how to make a level transition so that later on when i start making proper levels the player can move on to the next level